cossacklabs/hermes-core/README.md

 [Hermes itself](https://www.cossacklabs.com/hermes/) supports the following architectures: x86/x64, armv*, various Android architectures:

 * Debian (8, 9), CentOS 7, Ubuntu (14.04, 16.04, 18.04),
 * macOS (10.12, 10.13, 10.14),
 * Android (4 - 9) / CyanogenMod 11+,
 * iOS (9 - 12),
 * Docker-containers, VMs.

 Hermes-core has limited support, only x86/x64 platforms.

 ## Examples and tutorials

-Consider checking full tutorials to understand how to add and update blocks, grant READ and UPDATE access right for users, revoke access rights.
+Consider checking full tutorials to understand how to add and update blocks, grant READ and UPDATE access rights to users, revoke access rights.

-- [Usage examples](https://github.com/cossacklabs/hermes-core/wiki/Usage-examples) describe how examples work and what are possible usages for Hermes-core.
+- [Usage examples](https://github.com/cossacklabs/hermes-core/wiki/Usage-examples) describe how examples work and what are the possible usages for Hermes-core.
 - [C tutorial](https://github.com/cossacklabs/hermes-core/wiki/C-tutorial), where both Hermes and client app are written in C.
-- [Python tutorial](https://github.com/cossacklabs/hermes-core/wiki/Python-tutorial), where Hermes app is C-based, but client code runs on Python.
+- [Python tutorial](https://github.com/cossacklabs/hermes-core/wiki/Python-tutorial), where the Hermes app is C-based, but client code runs on Python.
 - [Go tutorial](https://github.com/cossacklabs/hermes-core/wiki/Go-tutorial), where Hermes app is C-based, but client code runs on Go.

 ## GDPR and HIPAA

-Hermes can help you comply with GDPR and HIPAA regulations, and cut their costs by pushing security controls to the cryptography layer.
+Hermes can help you reach better compliance with GDPR and HIPAA regulations and cut the costs by pushing the security controls to the cryptography layer.
 Configuring and using Hermes in a designated form will cover most of the demands described in articles 25, 32, 33, and 34 of GDPR and the PII data protection demands of HIPAA.

 ## Licensing and commercial support